Panoptikum-social/blog.panoptikum.social/pages/api.md

 Request:

-`curl --data "username=informatom&password=secret" http://localhost:4000/jsonapi/login`
+`curl --data "username=informatom&password=secret" https://panoptikum.io/jsonapi/login`

 Pick up the token from the response and provide it in the next request as a header.

 Request:

-`curl --data "podcast_id=104" -H "Authorization: Bearer SFMyNTY.g3QAAAACdwRk....yNXj3wvSs9a9Ps5wO6yrY" http://localhost:4000/jsonapi/pan/likes/toggle`
+`curl --data "podcast_id=104" -H "Authorization: Bearer SFMyNTY.g3QAAAACdwRk....yNXj3wvSs9a9Ps5wO6yrY" https://panoptikum.io/jsonapi/pan/likes/toggle`

+### *Example:* Upload a file

+To send a file from the local file system with the parameter upload, a curl request like this can be used:

+`curl -v -H "Authorization: Bearer :token" -F "upload=@/full/path/to/opml.xml" https://panoptikum.io/jsonapi/pan/opmls`

 ---